evelynharthbrooke/Taliyah/README.md

 This option allows you to install Node.js without the Node Version Manager.
 If you would like to proceed with this route, you only have to accomplish one step, which is to install Node.js using Homebrew.
 This will install `icu4c` which allows full Unicode support, as well as Node.js itself.
-You can also install Node.js with OpenSSL 1.1 support, but its optional, since macOS already comes with its own SSL binary, LibreSSL, found in BSD operating systems such as OpenBSD and FreeBSD.
+You can also install Node.js with OpenSSL 1.1 support, but its optional, since macOS already comes with its own SSL library, LibreSSL, found in BSD operating systems such as OpenBSD and FreeBSD.
 Anyways, babbling aside, you can install Node with the below command.

 ```bash